-Dave Evans is the Group Manager of the Business and Industry Group at the Information Commissioner’s Office (ICO), where he is responsible for policy and liaison in areas such as telecommunications and the internet, marketing, anti-fraud initiatives and technology.
-He joined the ICO as a Compliance Manager of the health team in 2003 and also spent six months on secondment working as data protection officer for Eurojust, the EU’s judicial cooperation body for matters such as fraud, terrorism and drug trafficking.
+Abi Saul is the Senior Policy Officer - Strategic Liaison, Business and Industry Group at the Information Commissioner’s Office (ICO), where she is responsible for policy and liaison in areas such as telecommunications and the internet, marketing, anti-fraud initiatives and technology.

 Carolyn represents CMA on the Parliamentary ITC Forum (PICTFor) – formerly known as PITCOM, being an elected member of Council serving on its Programme and Communications Committees – helping to provide a programme of events to MPs to further their understanding of the ICT industry and its impact upon their constituents’ lives.

 As Chair of the Olympics Trade Committee Carolyn is heavily involved in an advisory capacity in defining an enduring programme to leverage and maximise potential benefits from the Games for UK plc.

 Dr Vicki Nash is Research and Policy Fellow and Director of Graduate Studies at the Oxford Internet Institute at the University of Oxford, where her work seeks to draw out the policy implications of OII’s research into Internet and technology use.
 Recent projects have included efforts to map the legal and regulatory trends shaping freedom of expression online for UNESCO, and building links between child protection and free speech communities.
 She is currently undertaking a programme of research investigating children’s experience of online risks and the extent and frequency of any resulting harm.